accoffin12/streaming-04-multiple-consumers/README.md

 1. View / Command Palette - then Python: Select Interpreter
 1. Select your conda environment.

+Notes: Remember to create enviroment and install pika.
+Always be sure that RabbitMQ is running before attempting the tasks listed.
+Add notes on creating an enviroment in Anaconda this time.

 ## Read

 1. Read the [RabbitMQ Tutorial - Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-python.html)